flumeapp/help.flumeapp.com/views/profile/comments.md

 # Comments

-The Comments view allows you to hide comments automatically and set keywords to hide on your posts.
+The Comments view allows you to hide comments automatically and set keywords to hide on your posts, as well as restricting who can comment on your posts.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/profile-comments.png" width="50%" height="50%" /></p>